The transmission engages: the 911 T gets back into gear

 The willing and responsive power of 140 hp can really test metal to the limit.
 This power does not necessarily make it grind its teeth under the strain, but sharp points become blunt bumps, and this can have a negative impact on forward drive.
 The transmission has been working for 37 years now and keeping the 911 in gear.
 As a result, a few clear signs of wear and tear are not the end of the world.
 Rather, they are something to be remedied with patience and great attention to detail.

-The experts at Porsche Classic turned their attention to the transmission while the bodyshell of the attractive main prize was nearing the end of the cleaning process in the paint-stripping bath.
-In the 911 T, a magnesium housing accommodated the five-speed manual transmission plus reverse gear.
-Porsche has switched between aluminium and magnesium housings since the 1970s, depending on model.
+While the bodyshell of the attractive main prize was nearing the end of the cleaning process in the paint-stripping bath, the Porsche Classic experts turned their attention to the transmission.
+In the 911 T, a magnesium housing accommodates the five-speed manual transmission plus reverse gear.
+Porsche has switched between aluminum and magnesium housings since the 1970s, depending on model.
 The 911 T has a light, filigree housing with pronounced ribs for cooling and rigidity.
-It is quite a beautiful sight for technology connoisseurs.
+A beautiful sight for technology connoisseurs.
 The task of cleaning the housing, however, is a job for extremely conscientious enthusiasts.
 This is because cleaning is performed manually.
 In order to avoid damaging the magnesium surface, the mechanics used a brush made of brass instead of steel.
 This brush is hardly bigger than a toothbrush, and its bristles can get more easily into the many small corners and gaps that the housing features due to its ribs.
 This is where a lot of deposits had accumulated on the 911 T over the course of the years that did not belong there: corrosion, road dirt and excrement from birds that once must have nested in the underbody of the 911.

 However, there is still some time to go before this.
 The finished transmission will be put to one side for the time being.
 In the Porsche Classic workshop near Stuttgart, the next step is further work on the body.